-In addition, patents, trademarks or industrial designs databases make available to users a wealth of technology and commercial information ,a matter of vital importance to be up-to-date from the monitoring point of view.
+Besides, patents, trademarks or industrial designs databases make available to users a wealth of technology and commercial information, a matter of vital importance to be up-to-date from the monitoring and scanning point of view.

-In #MoocVT you can understand how to take advantage of the informative value of intellectual property, check Module: Technology Information Management.
+In #MoocVT, you will find more on the informative value of intellectual property, check Module: Technology Information Management.

 Intellectual Property types

-The World Intellectual Property Organization (WIPO) established in 1967 through its international agreement the protection entity scope.
+The World Intellectual Property Organization (WIPO) established in 1967 the protection entity scope through its international agreement.
 The different types of IP can be described as follows:

 IP Legal framework

 Intellectual property rights are territorial and are subject to a wide variety of treaties and legal issues typical of national, community and international laws.
 Most of them are coordinated by WIPO and are accessible through its WIPO Lex tool.

-- National laws: each country has its own Technical Office in charge of the IPR management in the country.
-The main duties are administrative and technical issues related with IP grants, requirements and litigations.
-Find more about IP Offices with #MoocVT.
+- National laws.
+Each country through its Technical Office is in charge of the IPR management in the country.
+The main duties are administrative and technical issues related to IP grants, requirements and litigations.

-- International laws: seek to provide common procedures and facilitate supranational protection with instruments such as “national treatment” and the establishment of a common concession process.
+- International laws.
+Provide common procedures and facilitate supranational protection with tools such as “national treatment” and the establishment of a common concession process.

-- Framework agreements: foundations of the previous legislation and establish the minimum concession requirements.
+- Framework agreements.
+Foundations for rules and legislation to establish the minimum concession requirements.

-To understand the IP legal framework and national regulation with all its complexities is key to perform a technological intelligence.
-For example, the validity of each industrial property title covers the territory for which it is granted, and may be in the public domain in those countries where its protection was not requested.
-Therefore, it is crucial to identify the Offices involved, monitor their databases and communications, and take advantage of the value of intelligence studies already produced to guide effective decision-making.
+To understand correctly the IP legal framework is key to carry out a suitable technology intelligence process.
+For example, the validity of each industrial property title covers the territory for which it is granted, and maybe of the public domain in those countries where its protection was not requested.
+Therefore, it is crucial to know IP Offices, monitor databases and take advantage of the intelligence reports and newsletters produced to guide effective decision-making.

-In addition, support programs such as the Latin America IPR SME Helpdesk help companies to identify legal framework for intellectual property rights in each country and its impact on business internationalisation.
+In addition, there are support programs such as the Latin America IPR SME Helpdesk to help companies identifying the legal framework for intellectual property rights in each country and support the impact on business internationalisation.

 IP information value